 - review of all plans, programmes and policies that impact upon the Site Allocations DPD was also established to form a picture of the issues and challenges facing the district. - 1.15.
 From this information, it was possible to identify sustainability objectives that the emerging policy options within the Site Allocations DPD would be assessed against.
 Indicators were linked to each of the objectives to enable any potential impacts from policies to be quantified and monitored in the future. - 1.16.
-The report accompanies the Regulation 18 Site Allocations DPD.
-This builds upon an earlier 'Scoping Report' which set out the baseline and proposed objectives and indicators.
+The report accompanied the Regulation 18 Site Allocations DPD and was subject to consultation.
+Comments received during the consultation have been considered in preparing this Regulation 19 report.
+This also builds upon an earlier 'Scoping Report' which set out the baseline and proposed objectives and indicators.
 In accordance with regulations, this document was subject to a 5-week consultation with statutory environmental bodies and their comments were taken into account when drafting the Regulation 18 Sustainability Appraisal.